 Finally, the 30-Day cloud plan goes for $19.99 per month.
 It gives you the freedom to share four hours of video with up to sixteen private users and use the cloud to host up to 30 days of video coverage.

 Wi-Fi cameras should provide homeowners with an affordable means of securing their home.
 Oco seems to have followed this trend.
 The camera offers a good value when looking at features like the camera's resolution and included features.
 This is compared to veterans on the market such as the Nest Dropcam Pro which is available for $199 and iON The Home that is sold at $179.99.

 On the other hand, Oco doesn’t play well with other home automation and security devices.

 A Quick Summary

-Oco is definitely attempting to challenge Dropcam and every other product that threatens its position on the market.
-Overall it is easy to set up and can deliver quality surveillance coverage during both day and night.
-The noise and motion detectors work efficiently to identify threats in your home and two-way talking allows you to talk directly to your family.
-Pair this with an app that has great features, as well as reasonably priced subscription rates, and you have a camera that offers a decent value.
+Oco is attempting to challenge Dropcam and every other product that threatens its position on the market.
+Overall, it is easy to set up and can deliver quality surveillance coverage during the day and night.
+The noise and motion detectors work efficiently to identify threats in your home and the two-way talk feature allows you to talk directly to anyone near the camera.
+Pair all of this with an app that has great features, as well as reasonably priced subscription rates, and you have a camera that offers a decent value.

-On the flip side, the light sensor is a tad too sensitive, you cannot record without subscribing to the Ivideon cloud, and it doesn't play with other.
-While Oco cannot connect to other home automation devices, it can potentially connect with other cameras through Ivideon's service.
+On the flip side, the light sensor is too sensitive, you cannot record without subscribing to the Ivideon cloud, and it doesn't play with other devices or services.
+However, it can potentially work alongside other cameras through Ivideon's service.
 Ivideon supports multiple cameras including webcams, IP cameras, and CCTV.
 In general, you will need either an RTSP or MJPEG URL to a video stream in order to connect to Ivideon.